-The Principal must also upon consultation and collaboration with a school based 'Academic Honesty Committee,' establish a school policy that promotes good academic practice and a school culture that actively encourages academic honesty.
+The Principal must consult and collaborate with a school-based 'Academic Integrity Committee,' to establish a school policy that promotes good academic practice and a school culture that actively encourages academic integrity.
 It is assumed that part of this responsibility will be delegated to the Programme Coordinators and subject teachers.